OpenSeizureDetector/OpenSeizureDetector/_posts/2015-02-01-Pebble_Watch_Version.md

     respond to the data.
 8. A possible future development could be 'push' notifications where the android app sends an SMS message or calls a number in an alarm condition.

+# Source Code
+All the source code for the system is available on our [github repository](https://github.com/jones139/OpenSeizureDetector/pebble_version).

 # Technical Details